PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Main Result

-We now provide a brief outline of the proof elements (similar to the one provided in \cite{Sameer}), highlighting the main technical components needed to show that Unicolor PhaseCode recovers a fraction $1 - p^*(m)$ of the non-zero signal components with high probability. \begin{itemize} \item \emph{Density evolution:} We analyze the performance of the Unicolor PhaseCode, over a typical graph of the ensemble $\mathcal{C}^K_1(d,m)$, for a fixed number of iterations, $\ell$.
+We first provide a brief outline of the proof elements, highlighting the main technical components needed to show that PhaseCode recovers an arbitrarily-close-to-one fraction of non-zero signal components with high probability. \begin{itemize} \item \emph{Density evolution:} We analyze the performance of PhaseCode on a typical random bipartite graph (regular or irregular), for a fixed number of iterations, $\ell$.
 First, we assume that a local neighborhood of depth $2 \ell$ of every edge in the graph is tree-like, i.e., cycle-free.
-Under this assumption, all the messages between balls and bins, in the first $j$ iterations of the algorithm, are independent.
-Using this independence assumption, we derive a recursive equation that represents the expected evolution of the number of \emph{uncolored} balls at each iteration. \item \emph{Convergence to the cycle-free case:} : Using a Doob martingale as in \cite{RU01}, we show that the $2 \ell$ neighborhood of most of the edges of a randomly chosen graph from the ensemble is cycle-free with high probability.
-This proves that Unicolor PhaseCode decodes all but a small fraction of the left nodes with high probability in a constant number of iterations.
-The main difference of our convergence analysis compared to \cite{RU01} is that the right edge degree distribution in our ensemble is Poisson distributed, while the right degree is regular in \cite{RU01}. \end{itemize}
+Under this assumption, all the messages between right and left nodes, in the first $j$ iterations of the algorithm, are independent.
+Using this independence assumption, we derive a recursive equation that represents the evolution of the expected number of unresolved components at each iteration. \item \emph{Convergence to the cycle-free case:} : Using a Doob martingale argument as in \cite{RU01}, we show that the $2 \ell$ neighborhood of most of the edges of a randomly chosen graph from the ensemble is cycle-free with high probability.
+This proves that PhaseCode decodes all but a small fraction of the left nodes with high probability in a constant number of iterations.
+The main difference of our convergence analysis compared to \cite{RU01} is that the right edge degree distribution in our graphs is Poisson distributed, while the right degree is regular in \cite{RU01}. \end{itemize}

-Let $\rho_i, ~ i \geq 1$ be the probability that a randomly selected edge has degree $i$ on the right node.
-Since $\rho_i$ is the fraction of edges that are connected to a right node of degree $i$, we have